 This course satisfies the Pure and Applied Sciences Pillar (UC Credit) Level 1.
-This course is an introductory course in chemistry designed specifically for non-science majors and is intended to develop critical thinking to help students understand how chemistry is relevant to their daily lives.
-The topics covered reflect a variety of current societal and technological issues and the chemical principles embedded in them.
+This course is an introductory course in chemistry designed specifically for non-science majors.
+The course is intended to develop critical thinking to help students understand how chemistry is relevant to their daily lives.
+The course reflects a variety of current societal and technological issues and the chemical principles embedded in them.
 Air pollution, global warming, acid rain, energy (fossil fuels, nuclear, alternatives), and properties/purity of water are examples of such issues.

-Instructor Bio
+Instructor Biography

 Professor Lattman has been teaching at SMU for more than 30 years.
 In addition to teaching students majoring in chemistry, he has taught non-science majors since he first arrived at SMU.
-His experience includes teaching Chem 1301 during the summer for the more than10 years and MayTerm 2013.
-Professor Lattman was recognized by SMU students as a HOPE (Honoring our Professors' Excellence) honoree in 2002, 2003, 2007, and 2008.
+His experience includes teaching Chem 1301 during the summer for the past 10 years, as well as in May Term 2013 and 2014.
+Professor Lattman was recognized by SMU students as a HOPE (Honoring our Professors' Excellence) honoree in 2002, 2003, 2007, 2008, and 2015.
 He also received the Distinguished HOPE Faculty Award in 2012 and has been honored as a Camille and Henry Dreyfus Scholar.
+In 2014, Professor Lattman received the Altshuler Distinguished Teaching Professor Award.
 Professor Lattman conducts research in the areas of inorganic chemistry and catalysis.